Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a Lecturer/Assistant Professor at School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.
-Before that, I worked as a [Research Fellow / Postdoc](https://www.ntu.edu.sg/ciss/about-us/our-people#Content_C004_Col00) from 2022 to 2024, and a visiting PhD. student from 2021 to 2022 at [School of Electrical and Electronic Engineering](https://www.ntu.edu.sg/eee), [Nanyang Technological University](https://www.ntu.edu.sg/).
+Dr. Kejun Wu obtained his Ph.D. degree from Huazhong University of Science and Technology in 2022.
+He is currently a Lecturer/Assistant Professor at School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.
+Before that, he worked as a Research Fellow from 2022 to 2024 at School of Electrical and Electronic Engineering Nanyang Technological University.

 My research interest includes Multimodal Large Language Models, Generactive Signal/Image Processing, Computational Imaging & Photography and Learned Video Compression.
 I have published more than 40 papers in the past 5 years.